New York Times journalists, other workers on 24-hour strike

 AP Business Writer

-NEW YORK (AP) — Hundreds of journalists and other employees at The New York Times began a 24-hour walkout on Thursday, the first strike of its kind at the newspaper in more than 40 years.
+NEW YORK (AP) — Hundreds of New York Times journalists and other staff walked off the job for 24 hours Thursday, frustrated by contract negotiations that have dragged on for months in the newspaper’s biggest labor dispute in more than 40 years.

-Newsroom employees and other members of The NewsGuild of New York say they are fed up with bargaining that has dragged on since their last contract expired in March 2021.
-The union announced last week that more than 1,100 employees would stage a 24-hour work stoppage starting at 12:01 a.m.
-Thursday unless the two sides could reach a contract deal.
+Reporters, editors, photographers and other employees planned a rally outside the Times’ offices, while the newspaper relied on international staff and other non-union journalists to deliver content to its more than 9 million subscribers in the U.S. and other countries.

+The strike’s supporters include members of the fast-paced live news desk, which covers breaking news for the digital publication.
+The live desk was operating Thursday, focusing on the U.S. basketball star Brittney Griner’s release from Russian prison as part of a prisoner exchange.

 “It is disappointing that they are taking such an extreme action when we are not at an impasse,” she said.